 You are not allowed to pack dangerous or perishable goods, for instance.

 Items valued at more than $100 a pound (jewelry, for instance,) must be declared as such to the moving company so that the value is fairly added to the overall estimate.

 Keep in mind that insurance coverage may require that the moving company pack the goods in order to accept responsibility for their condition after transit.

 In the interest of keeping everybody honest, remember never to sign a blank form!
 Also, do not sign a form which waives your right to standard protection under the law.

-When a consumer makes a damage claim against a moving company for released value, that claim is handled by independent arbitration, and the arbitrator’s decision is typically binding.
-The mover has a limit of nine months to make a claim known to the moving company (perhaps enough time to get all those boxes unpacked!)
+When a consumer makes a claim against a moving company for released value, that claim is handled by independent arbitration, and the arbitrator’s decision is binding.
+The mover has nine months to make a claim known to the moving company (perhaps enough time to get all those boxes unpacked!)

 Photo credits: Shutterstock / Tigger11th, PSNJua, Palto